Answerability for regulated training

 • Review unsupported medical and prerequisite questions.

-A paid, fixed-scope private pilot for regulated training and safety providers.
-It proves the answer, routing, and reporting pattern before a public launch or long-term platform commitment.
+A paid, fixed-scope private pilot for regulated training providers.
+It proves the answer, routing, and weekly memo pattern before a public launch or any longer-term commitment.

 Included